tetsuok/py-srilm-interpolator/README.md

 ## Installation ##

 The installation process is not necessary.
-Just download the packages on your favorite place.
+Just download this package on your favorite place.

     $ git clone git://github.com/tetsuok/py-srilm-interpolator.git